azagniotov/stubby4j/README.md

 ## Change Log
-### 2.0.2
+### 2.0.2 - SNAPSHOT

-* URI for registering new stub data programatically via POST was changed from `/stubdata/new` to `/endpoint` [COSMETICS]
+* URI for registering new stub data programatically via POST on Admin portal was changed from `/stubdata/new` to `/` [COSMETICS]
 * URI for getting loaded stub data status was changed from `/ping` to `/status` on Admin portal [COSMETICS]
-* Added new endpoint on Admin portal `/yaml` to dump the loaded stub data in a YAML format to the browser [ENHANCEMENT]
+* Added new endpoint on Admin portal `/yaml` to display the loaded stub data in a YAML format in the browser [ENHANCEMENT]
 * When YAML is parsed, if `file` could not be loaded, the IOException is not thrown anymore.
-Instead a warning sent to the terminal [ENHANCEMENT]
+Instead a warning recorded in the terminal [ENHANCEMENT]
 * Documentation refinement [COSMETICS]

 ### 2.0.1